German SPD leaders upbeat as biggest branch backs coalition talks

 “We’ll still be talking about details - but basic things that are not already in the blueprint won’t be added during coalition negotiations,” Strobl told Funke media group.

-Reporting by Michael Nienaber, editing by John Stonestreet and William Maclean
+Reporting by Michael Nienaber; Editing by Andrew Bolton